 Preparing Indigenous Teachers for Arizona Schools (PITAS)

 Preparing Indigenous Teachers for Arizona Schools (PITAS) is designed for para-professionals, educational assistants, and others in Native-serving schools across Arizona who want to become certified K-8 teachers.
-You will earn either your bachelor’s or master’s degree in Elementary Education and teaching certification in two years, while you stay in your home community and continue working in your school.
-Classes will be delivered in a hybrid format that accommodates your work schedule; and you will participate in occasional weekend community residencies and a summer residency at Northern Arizona University in Flagstaff.
+PITAS Scholars will earn either their bachelor’s or master’s degree in Elementary Education and be eligible to apply for Arizona state teaching certification in approximately two years while they stay in their home communities and continue working in their communities.
+Classes will be delivered in a hybrid format that accommodates most work schedules, and Scholars will participate in two-weekend community residencies, one each semester, and a two-week summer residency at Northern Arizona University in Flagstaff.

-PITAS is designed to allow you to stay in your home community and school while also earning your degree to become a teacher!
-In partnership with the College of Education, INE staff will work with the PITAS cohort to ensure each person’s successful journey through coursework, graduation, and into a teaching position.
+PITAS is designed for students to stay in their home communities while also earning their degrees to become Arizona-certified teachers!
+Northern Arizona University and the College of Education staff are committed to supporting each person’s successful journey through coursework, graduation, and into a teaching position.

-PITAS cohort members will receive a small stipend and laptop.
-As an admitted student in the BSED/MED Elementary Education program, you are eligible to participate in the Arizona Teachers Academy (ATA) which will cover your tuition and mandatory fees after all other scholarships and gift aid are applied.
-To receive this funding, you will need to complete a FAFSA every year along with seeking ATA support, and remain in good academic standing at NAU.
-As a result of receiving this funding, you will commit to teaching at an Arizona public school for the number of years you receive the funding.
+In the past semesters, PITAS Scholars have been fortunate to receive a small stipend each semester and a personal laptop.
+If funding is available, future PITAS Scholars may receive a small stipend and a laptop.
+As an admitted student in the PITAS Elementary Education with Certification program, Scholars are eligible to participate in the Arizona Teachers Academy (ATA), which will cover tuition and mandatory fees after all other scholarships and gift aid are applied.
+To receive ATA this funding, you will need to complete a FAFSA application each year you are in the program.
+PITAS Scholars must also remain in good academic standing at NAU.
+Finally, as a result of receiving this funding, you will commit to teaching at an approved public, BIE, or contract school located in Arizona for the number of years you receive the funding.

 PITAS was developed because Indigenous leaders and educators requested a pathway for community members to become certified classroom teachers.
-Housed in NAU’s Institute for Native-serving Educators (INE), PITAS centers Indigenous educational approaches and knowledge.
+Housed in Northern Arizona University’s College of Education, PITAS centers on Indigenous educational approaches and knowledge.
 Our goal is to prepare culturally responsive teachers for schools serving Arizona’s 22 Native Nations.

 Eligibility criteria

-Individuals working as Para-Professionals, Educational Assistants, etc. in schools on or bordering any of Arizona’s 22 Native Nations are eligible if they can provide a fingerprint clearance card and have the following:
+Individuals working as Para-Professionals, Educational Assistants, etc., in schools on or bordering any of Arizona’s 22 Native Nations and are located in Arizona are eligible if they can provide a fingerprint clearance card and have the following verified by a College of Education Academic Advisor:

 For the bachelor’s degree pathway: